-- 3. The pump must run continuously when unit is being fired (except when unit is provided with optional intermittent pump controller). - 4.
+- 2. Line voltage wire exterior to the appliance must be enclosed in approved conduit or approved metal clad cable. - 3.
+The pump must run continuously when unit is being fired (except when unit is provided with optional intermittent pump controller). - 4.
 To avoid serious damage, DO NOT energize the unit until the system is full of water.